MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/single-project-msix.md

 ### Step 5: Deploy your app

 Build and deploy your application project.
 Visual Studio will build your application into an MSIX package, install the package, and then run your application.

-We also recommend using the "Package and Publish" command to create an MSIX package optimized for WinUI 3 applications.
+### Step 6: Package your app for publishing
+Use the [Package & Publish command in Visual Studio](/windows/msix/package/packaging-uwp-apps) to package your application to publish to the Store.

 ## Provide feedback